dim-lang/dim/README.md

 # coli

-coli - a modern and friendly programming language.
+coli - a modern, object oriented, high performance programming language.

 ## Why coli?

-Here is an example written in coli-lang.
+Here is an example.

 ```
 /* declare an interface */